National Professional Qualification for Middle Leadership (NPQML)

 Programme Cost is £749* per person***

-* KAH bursaries of £100 per person are available to schools in Swale, Canterbury and Thanet
+* Additonal KAH bursaries of £100 per person are available to schools in Swale and Canterbury

 'NPQML is aimed at individuals with responsibility for leading a team, including leaders of key stage, subject, curriculum, heads of department and pastoral leaders.This includes those who are, or are aspiring to be, a middle leader with cross-school responsibilities e.g. a Specialist Leader of Education (SLE).The qualification will support you in becoming a highly effective middle leader, with the skills, confidence and knowledge to drive successful team performance and improved classroom practice across your team.The support of a 'sponsor' from your school, usually your line manager or Headteacher, is essential to enable you to make the most of the programme.'